uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 Arctic and boreal regions underlain by permafrost store nearly half of the world’s soil organic C - approximately 1,440-1,600 Pg [@Hugelius2014;
 @Schuur2022].
-These regions are warming roughly two to four times faster than the rest of the globe, driving widespread and rapid permafrost thaw [@Rantanen2022; @Smith2022].
+These regions are warming four times faster than the rest of the globe, driving widespread and rapid permafrost thaw [@Rantanen2022; @Smith2022].
 As permafrost thaws, soil organic C becomes available for decomposition and release as greenhouse gasses (GHGs) to the